Learn from the masters. One move at a time.

 Anyone who finds chess interesting and wants to read about it.
 The site is written by a fan, around 600 ELO, who reads a lot of chess history and theory.
 It isn't coaching, and it isn't analysis you should trust over an actual coach or engine.
 It's a fan's notes, written to be entertaining.

-- Where does the chess analysis come from?
+- Is the chess analysis from a grandmaster?

 - Do you cover current events?

 Yes — major tournaments (World Championship, Candidates, Grand Chess Tour), significant rating movements, and major controversies like the 2022 cheating scandal.
-We also update historical articles when new primary sources emerge.
+Historical articles get updated when new information comes to light.

 - Are there affiliate links?